Lenakeiz/GenerativeLinearAngularModelPathIntegration/README.md

 ## Installation
 Simply clone the repository anywhere in your machine.
 Make sure to add the folders and subfolders to the Matlab path.

-## Use
-Scripts to reproduce the plots and analysis in the paper can be found into the **Main** folder.
-Each of the scripts has produce an entire or a single plot from any given figure of the paper.
-Some scripts will take longer than others to run.

 ## Package dependency
 Developed using Matlab R2022a.